How to Master Advanced LinkedIn Search and Filters in 2025

 Keywords

-Adding specific words that relate to my search helps me find profiles or jobs that mention exactly those skills or experiences I’m interested in.
+As we’ve already discussed, adding specific words that relate to my search helps me find profiles or jobs that mention exactly the skills or experiences I’m interested in.

 For example, by dropping in words like “copywriting” or “social media marketing” in search, I will get profiles or jobs mentioning those skills or experiences I want to see.